-Deliverable 2a VET in [Presidency country] - Short Description
+Deliverable 2a VET in [Presidency country] - Short description

 To raise VET visibility in the countries holding the EU Presidency, Cedefop and ReferNet partners cooperate to produce publications on descriptions of national VET systems based on the most recent information about VET systems, including that of the VET in Europe database.
-The reports will be published in English and, if Cedefop and the partner wish so, in the official language(s) of the Presidency.
+The reports will be published in English and in the official language(s) of the Presidency.

 As this publication should be available for the Presidency, it is prepared during the preceding semester.
-In 2024, the work will focus on:
+In 2025, based on the Council Decision (EU) 2016/1316 of 26 July 2016, the work will focus on:

-- 1. VET in Hungary: Short Description, in the first semester - 2.
-VET in Poland: Short Description, in the second semester
+- 1. VET in Denmark: Short Description, in the first semester 2025 - 2.
+VET in Cyprus: Short Description, in the second semester 2025